SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 - **ignore**: Newly added columns will not be written to the model.
 - **fail**: Triggers an error message when the source and target schemas diverge.
 - **append_new_columns**: Append new columns to the existing table.
 - **sync_all_columns**: Adds any new columns to the existing table, and removes any columns that are now missing.
 Includes data type changes.
+Uses the output of the previous Gem.

 ![Advanced](img/advanced.png)